GoogleChrome/web.dev/src/site/content/en/blog/codelab-building-a-stories-component/index.md

 querying it for presence of friends (users) or stories (story).

-These variables will help us answer questions like, "given story x, does "next" mean move to another story or to a user?"
+These variables will help us answer questions like, "given story x, does "next" mean move to another story from this same friend or to a different friend?"
 I did it by using the tree structure we built, reaching into parents and their children.

 Add the following code to the bottom of `app/js/index.js`: